vincenzobaz/spark-scala3/site/src/how_it_works.md

 as a tuple.
 In Scala 3 tuples are very powerful!
 I wrote [an introduction to tuples](https://www.scala-lang.org/2021/02/26/tuples-bring-generic-programming-to-scala-3.html).
 `inline` has also become more powerful in Scala 3, read more [here](https://docs.scala-lang.org/scala3/guides/macros/inline.html)

+## Generalizing for Spark 4.x

+Spark 4 introduces a new API for deriving `Encoder`s: `AgnosticEncoder`s.
+This simplifies considerably our work as we do not need to build `Expression`s anymore.

+Tbe logic in `EncoderDerivation` now is only needed to automatically assemble the values and classes defined in `AgnosticEncoders`.